camptocamp/puppet-tomcat/README.rst

 This module is provided to you by Camptocamp[http://camptocamp.com/].

-This module will install tomcat, either from a compressed archive or using your system's package manager.
+This module will install tomcat, either using you system's package manager or from a compressed archive available on one of the tomcat-mirrors.

 This is done by including one of these classes:
-- tomcat::package::v5-5
-- tomcat::package::v6
-- tomcat::v5-5
+- tomcat
-- tomcat::v6
+- tomcat::source

 === Instances: